 At Sundog Solar, we understand the importance of using reliable and innovative solar panels, equipment, and batteries.
 Our team installs industry-leading components with long warranties and high-quality materials.

 Our solar experts use the best solar panels and equipment on the market.
-We install Blue Planet, Canadian Solar, Hanwha Q-cells, LG Solar, Solaria, SolarEdge, Sonnen, SMA, Silfab, Schneider Electric Conext, Enphase, and SMA Sunnyboy products.
+We install Blue Planet, Canadian Solar, Hanwha Q-cells, LG Solar, Solaria, SolarEdge, Sonnen, SMA, Silfab, Schneider Electric Conext, Tesla, Enphase, and SMA Sunnyboy products.

 Did you know that Maine businesses can take advantage of a federal tax credit for 26% of the total system cost?
 A tax credit is a dollar-for-dollar reduction in federal taxes owed and is more valuable than a tax write-off.
 Also, solar businesses can take an accelerated depreciation of 87% of the system cost over six years.
 Now is a great time to go solar in Maine!